pablogugarcia/perceptron/README.md

-Certainly!
-Here's a more professional version of the README.md:

 # Perceptron

 This project utilizes Conda as the package and environment manager.
 For detailed information on Conda, please refer to the official documentation: [https://docs.conda.io/en/latest/](https://docs.conda.io/en/latest/)